arcxp/arcxp-mobile-sdk-android/README.md

 ## Mobile SDK

+This project is open sourced, so feel free to add as a submodule to your android project.
+Alternatively, you can compile your own binary by running the gradle task assembleRelease, and include in your project.

 Arc XP's mobile SDK allows access to Arc XP services and content, for Android and iOS applications.
 Access to the various services and media is available via a single SDK, documentation can be found around the following modules (commerce/content being optional).

 * **(Subscriptions)** Identity services for user management.